ethereum-optimism/op-analytics/sphinx/sections/quickstart.md

 ## Virtual Environment

-Our project is managed using [uv](https://docs.astral.sh/uv/).
-Follow the instructions on the uv docs to install uv on your platform.

-Once you have uv installed you can create your development virtualenv by running:
+Our project is managed using [uv](https://docs.astral.sh/uv/) (see the uv docs for installation instructions).
+You can create your development virtualenv by running:
 ```
 $ uv sync
 ```